cdapio/cdap/docs/loom-docs/source/guide/user/index.rst

     :alt: Cluster creation screen - advanced settings
     :figclass: align-center

+To start creating the cluster, click the 'Create' button at the bottom on the page.

 The Cluster Description Screen
 ==============================
 A user can view more details of a cluster by clicking on the cluster name on the Home screen, or by selecting